+At Advent we remember God's promises to Israel.
+But why Israel?
+Why is it given such prominence in the Bible?
 The second act of our story is Israel.
-We all know that the Old Testament is primarily about Israel, but why?
-Why is Israel given such prominence in the Bible?
-Israel has its beginning in the call of Abraham in Genesis 12.
+It has its beginning in the call of Abraham in Genesis 12.
 But we will not understand Israel or the subsequent acts of the Biblical story if we don't understand what happened between the garden and Abraham-events which, with one important exception, are absent from our window.

 Something went wrong in paradise.
-Eve decided that the tree of the knowledge of good and evil was good for food, though God had said it was off-limits.
-Eve saw that it was good and she took.
+Eve decided that the tree of the knowledge of good and evil was good, and she took.
 This is the root of all sin: we make our own decisions of what is good and evil, and we act on them.
 In so doing, we reject God who, as creator, is the only one qualified to declare what is good and evil.

-God expelled the humans from his garden; they were no longer fit to live in his sanctuary.
-Death entered the world.
+God expelled the humans from his garden; they were no longer fit to live in his sanctuary, in his presence.
+Death entered the world, and "thorns infest the ground."
 But God launched a plan of redemption to remove sin, death and evil from his world and to bring humanity back to himself.
-He promised that humanity would have a son who would crush the serpent (Gen 3:15).
+He promised that humanity would have an offspring who would crush the serpent (Gen 3:15).

 In the short run though, things went from bad to worse: Cain killed his brother, the sons of God intermarried with the daughters of men, humanity gathered to build a tower to heaven.
 Repeatedly God intervened to limit evil.
 He even performed a complete remodel, undoing creation in the Flood, then uncovering a new world.
 None of this solved the problem of evil, but it clarified the extent of evil: the natural tendency of humanity is to sink into self-centered sin.
 We will never understand Biblical history if we don't appreciate the depths of this problem.
-Nevertheless, God made a commitment to keep the earth going, hanging his bow in the sky as a sign to himself: